Skip to main content

 Phase Shift, a company automating accounts receivable, has institutionalized this approach through a process we can call the "audit-to-agent pipeline."
 With a 12-person team competing against incumbents founded in 2006, they cannot afford manual inefficiencies.
 Their process involves asking employees to rigorously document exactly what they spend their time doing throughout the day.

 Once a manual task is identified and documented, engineering resources are immediately allocated to build a custom agent to handle it.
 This isn't a quarterly initiative; it is a continuous loop.
 For example, by leveraging AI tools that generate front-end designs (referred to as "magic patterns"), they have avoided hiring a dedicated designer entirely.
-The engineering team uses agents to handle the design workload, keeping the team lean and focused on core product logic.
+The engineering team uses agents to handle the design workload, keeping the team lean and focused on core product logic — the same principle that drives finance and procurement automation for teams managing accounts receivable and billing at scale.

 This approach requires a change in mindset from leadership.
 Operations leaders must stop viewing automation as a project to be bought off the shelf and start viewing it as an internal capability to be developed.
 The most valuable agents are often the ones you build yourself because they map perfectly to your unique internal bottlenecks, similar to how companies approach measuring AI automation ROI.